BierschneiderEmanuel/LLMAgentBTCPricePredictor/README.md

 At first journalist with the exclusive access to wikipedia defines BTC in general and provides a short introductory writeup.
 The Researcher investigates the topic of Bitcoin halving, providing a bullet list summarizing the most important financial aspects by searching through news articles on Yahoo Financial News and by scraping the web using a customized langchain DuckDuckGo search tool.
-Finally the LLM agent Writer, with access to the same toolset as the Journalist, provides the final financial writeup, including the predicted BTC price in dollars.
+Finally the LLM agent Writer, with access to the same toolset as the Journalist, provides the final financial writeup, including the predicted BTC price in dollar.<br>

 ![p9_0](https://github.com/BierschneiderEmanuel/LLMAgentBTCPricePredictor/assets/77926785/cd3ff781-225a-4959-8cc9-cdc97fe99831)
 ![p9_1](https://github.com/BierschneiderEmanuel/LLMAgentBTCPricePredictor/assets/77926785/36c83450-fba6-4186-89ed-e7af93701296)